Amelina237/Project-API/README.md

 # Simple Web API

-This project is a simple web API developed using ASP.NET Core, leveraging Pokémon data sourced directly from the Pokémon website.
-It provides functionalities such as displaying listings, offering details of Pokémon, and generating a dashboard by manipulating the data
+This project is a simple web API developed using ASP.NET Core, leveraging Pokemon data sourced directly from the Pokemon website.
+It provides functionalities such as displaying listings, offering details of Pokemon, and generating a dashboard by manipulating the data

 ## Technology Stack